hwchen/tophat/README.md

 In exchange, tophat provides more transparency and more control.
 Tophat won't dictate how to structure your app, it should play nicely with your architecture.

 And if you want to know what tophat is doing under the hood, the code is meant to be simple and straightforward (Hopefully this also leads to better compile times!).

+# Inspiration
+I was inspired to write tophat because:
+- I wanted to have an async https server which was not tied to an async ecosystem and
+- I saw this github issue on using a `ResponseWriter` instead of returning `Response`: https://github.com/hyperium/hyper/issues/2181

 # Thanks
 Especially to [async-h1](https://github.com/http-rs/async-h1), whose eye for structure and design I appreciate, and whose code base tophat is built from.